 Hollywood is a good example of an industry that integrates elements from more than one culture.
 Most people would think of Hollywood as something entirely American.
 However, while Hollywood dominates world cinema, American movies are subject to foreign influence.
 According to The Economist, “one reason for Hollywood’s success is that from the earliest days it was open to foreign talent and foreign money.”
 Many American movies are remakes of foreign films.
 For example, the 2007 Academy Award Winner for Best Picture, “The Departed”, is a remake of the Chinese film, “Infernal Affairs.

 There has also been a recent explosion of American remakes of European films.
 A perfect example is “The Tourist” (originally the French film, “Anthony Zimmer”) which raked in $287 million at the box office.
-Beginning in 2011, remakes are planned for the widely acclaimed Danish series called the Millennium Trilogy, starting with the first installation, “The Girl with the Dragon Tattoo” which opened to critical acclaim and grossed over $230 million at the box office (Box Office Mojo, 2011).
+In 2011 the Millennium Trilogy, a Swedish series, was adapted to film in “The Girl with the Dragon Tattoo” which opened to critical acclaim and grossed over $230 million at the box office (Box Office Mojo, 2011).